DABrewery/GDC_AR_Mods/GDC_AR_Misc/GDC_Reforger_Lobby/README.md

 This mod also adds custom loadouts for RHS factions :
 - 4 bandages and 2 morphine injectors for everyone
 - su230 (Eotech Holosight) in place of regular RCO (AN/PVQ-31) for riflemen and derived loadouts
+- 10 magazines for rifles, 2 grenades and 2 white smokes for nearly every loadouts
 - medical kit for medics
 - su230/PVS optic (1-4x) for leaders